wing5wong/artisan-whs-static/source/_scholarships/alan-skilton-memorial-scholarship.md

 * The scholarship will provide some significant financial benefit to the recipient and their family in aiding the student to continue with further studies in their chosen career path.

 **Applications close Tuesday 22 October 2019**

+If you are unable to apply online, please complete and return a paper copy available through the Student Centre.